- FRITZ!Box 7590

 The device may be connected to the FRITZ!Box by means of a network cable that is too long, incorrectly wired, or defective:

-- Use a high-quality network cable that is as short as possible to connect the device to the FRITZ!Box, for example the network cable included with the FRITZ!Box.
+- Use the shortest possible high-quality network cable to connect the device to the FRITZ!Box, for example the network cable included with the FRITZ!Box.

-Note:Any standard STP-type (Shielded Twisted Pair, 1:1) CAT-5e Ethernet cable that is no longer than 100 m can be used to connect a device to the FRITZ!Box.
+Note:Any standard STP-type (Shielded Twisted Pair, 1:1) CAT-5e Ethernet cable with a maximum length of 100 m can be used to connect a network device to the FRITZ!Box.

 6 Disabling energy-saving functions for the network adapter